tinacms/tina.io/content/blog/gatsby-tina-101.md

 }
 ```

-I'm using Remark for all my content in _Tyra_, but TinaCMS also supports the use of JSON content using the [gatsby-tinacms-json](https://tinacms.org/docs/gatsby/json/) plugin.
-JSON is great for page content and [blocks](https://tinacms.org/blog/what-are-blocks/), but for simple blog posts the Remark Gatsby plugin is sufficient.
+_Tyra_ uses Markdown for content, but TinaCMS also supports JSON files via [gatsby-tinacms-json](https://tinacms.org/docs/gatsby/json/).
+I find that JSON is great for page content and [blocks](https://tinacms.org/blog/what-are-blocks/).
+But for simple blog posts, Markdown works great.

-Since _Tyra_ is a Git repository, all changes in content will need to be committed back into the repository.
-The `gatsby-tinacms-git` plugin handles the creation of new commits with content, without requiring your content authors to use Git.
-By default, changes are pushed to a remote branch, but the plugin can be configured with different behavior.
+Since the content _Tyra_ is Git based, all edits will need to be committed back into the repository. `gatsby-tinacms-git` tracks content changes and handles the creation of new commits with content.
+By default, changes are pushed to a remote branch, but the plugin is configurable.

 ## Tina-Powered Editing

-In the _Tyra Starter_, blog posts are contained in a functional `Post` component, which renders the markdown, SEO-focused metadata, and the hero image for each post.
+In the _Tyra Starter_, the functional `Post` template creates all blog posts. `Post` renders Markdown content, SEO-focused metadata, and the hero image for each post.

-To let our content authors edit these, we can wrap our `Post` component in a higher-order component provided by Tina- `inlineRemarkForm`.
+To enable editing, we can wrap the `Post` component in a Higher-Order Component provided by Tina — `inlineRemarkForm`.

 Here's what that looks like: